KQM-git/TCL/docs/characters/anemo/faruzan.md

 ---
-description: A researcher from "one hundred years ago".
+description: A researcher from "one hundred years ago."
 She enjoys self-identifying as everyone's senior, and has significant knowledge of ancient scripts and machines of all kinds.
 ---

 import char from '@site/src/data/characters/Faruzan.json'